 3 Experts Explain Google BERT and What to Do About It

-Google BERT is a Google update powered by AI that has big implications for marketers.
+Google BERT is a Google update powered by AI and machine learning that has big implications for marketers.

-BERT is an AI language model that Google now applies to search results and featured snippets.
+The Google BERT update is an artificial intelligence language model, a pre trained model, that Google now applies to search query results and featured snippets.
 BERT stands for Bidirectional Encoder Representations from Transformers.
-But you don't need to understand all the AI behind BERT to understand its impact.
+But you don't need to understand all the AI, machine learning, and deep learning behind the pre trained BERT model to understand its impact.

-All BERT does is help Google better understand the context around your searches.
+All the BERT model does is help Google better understand the context around your searches.

-It uses sophisticated AI to process every word in a search in relation to all the other words in a sentence.
+It uses AI in the form of natural language processing (NLP), natural language understanding (NLU), and sentiment analysis to process every word in a search query in relation to all the other words in a sentence.
 In the past, Google used to process words one-by-one in order.